BIO4240 - Evolution and Systematics of Organismal Groups: The Animal Kingdom

 Schedule, syllabus and examination date

-- You will have gained knowledge about the different animal groups and their body plans.
+- You will have gained knowledge about different animal groups and their body plans.

 - You will have gotten insight into the evolution and classification of animals as well as modern research methods and important fields for research.

-- You will have learned to how to identify a board diversity of animals through the field course.
+- You will have learned to how to identify a board diversity of animals and to work with collection material.

-- You will have learnt how to present scientific knowledge, to write scientific papers like species descriptions and research papers and to develop an identification key for an animal species.
+- You will have learnt how to present scientific knowledge, to write scientific papers like species descriptions and research papers.

 - You will have developed competence in critical analyses and scientific thinking through the different forms of discussions, which are part of the teaching outline.